johannalehto/kanji-flash-cards/dokumentaatio/vaatimusmaarittely.md

 - User sees a kanji-character one at a time, and can write the meaning under it
 - User sees the correct answer, and gets feedback whether their answer was correct or not
 - User sees how many kanji-characters they get correct per review session
-- Then more often the answer is correct, the less frequently the kanji will show up in the review session
+- The more often the answer is correct, the less frequently the kanji will show up in the review session

 ### More functionalities
 - User can choose a set of characters based on different levels
 - User can add their own list of characters (or words), which will create a set for the deck
 - A set of kanjis ready for review can show up after a certain amount of time has passed